Backpacking Ireland is an adventure that you will thoroughly enjoy during your time in the country!

 Tips For Saving Money While Travelling in Ireland

 It’s surprisingly easy to save money during a trip to Ireland.
 There are lots of ways you can do this and below are a few of my most useful Ireland travel tips!

-A good way to see a city is via a free walking tour.
+- A good way to see a city is via a free walking tour.
 Most of the cities in Ireland aren’t too big, with the exception of Dublin and Cork.
-The walking tours are a brilliant way to get acquainted with a city, and learn a lot about their history!
+The walking tours are a brilliant way to get acquainted with a city, and learn a lot about its history!